BY LAWS OF THE RED RIVER RIFLE AND PISTOL CLUB

 (A) Each member will be provided a key to the range upon payment of dues so that members may use the range when they wish.

 (B) The range will be open 365 days a year.
 The only exceptions are: (1) Construction or building and grounds repair being done on the range.
-(2) Special Occasion shoots such as: Turkey shoots, sight in days, or club sponsored shoots.
+(2) Special Occasion shoots such as: Turkey shoots, sight in days, night sight in or club sponsored shoots.
 (3) On days of pre-approved and individually coordinated use by the Burkburnett Police Department.
 (4) Night time.

 (C) No member or group shall deny another member the use of the range.